-American mistletoe plants can cope with shady environments, but they do best in a sunny or semi-shade position.
-This is because they gain additional nutrition from the process of photosynthesis.
+American mistletoe plants can cope with shady environments, but they do best in a full or partial sun location because they generate additional nutrients from the process of photosynthesis.

-This semiparasitic plant gains its water and much of its mineral nutrients from the host tree.
-No additional watering will be required.
+This semi-parasitic plant receives its water from the host tree.
+No additional watering is required.

 Temperature and Humidity

-This leafy mistletoe variety needs temperate conditions to survive.
-Regions that experience harsh, sub-freezing temperatures or exceptionally dry conditions are not going to be suitable for growing this plant.
-In the wild, they tend to be found in low-lying ground zones that are fairly humid.
+American mistletoe is a leafy variety that needs the temperate conditions of USDA cold hardiness zones 5 to 9 to survive.
+Regions that experience harsh, sub-freezing temperatures or exceptionally dry conditions are not suitable for growing this plant.
+In the wild, they tend to be found in low-lying areas that are fairly humid.